AlexandertheGreat491/whats_soap/README.md

   ## Installation

-  Clone from repo and run 'npm run install' from the root directory, then run 'npm i concurrently'.
+  Clone from repo and run `npm run install` from the root directory, then run `npm i concurrently`.

   ## Usage